zanatooo/zanaty-book-search-mern/README.md

 The Viewing Lernantino's Books page shows the books that the user Lernaninto has saved.

 Getting Started
-In order for this application to use a GraphQL API, you’ll need to refactor the API to use GraphQL on the back end and add some functionality to the front end.
-The following sections contain details about the files you’ll need to modify on the back end and the front end.
+In order for this application to use a GraphQL API, I needed to refactor the API to use GraphQL on the back end and added some functionality to the front end.
+The following sections contain details about the files I needed to modify on the back end and the front end.

 IMPORTANT
 Make sure to study the application before building upon it.
 Better yet, start by making a copy of it.
 It's already a working application—you're converting it from RESTful API practices to a GraphQL API.